 The Irish poet and philosopher John O’Donohue was beloved for his book Anam Ċara, Gaelic for “soul friend,” and for his insistence on beauty as a human calling.
 In one of his last interviews before his death in 2008, he articulated a Celtic imagination about how the material and the spiritual — the visible and the invisible — intertwine in human experience.
 His voice and writings continue to bring ancient mystical wisdom to modern confusions and longings.

 was a poet, theologian, and philosopher.
 He authored several books, including Anam Ċara, Beauty, and To Bless the Space Between Us, a collection of blessings published posthumously.
-More recently a new book of conversation with him has been published in the U.K., Walking Pastures of Wonder, with worldwide publication in 2018.
+More recently a new book of conversations with John has been published in Ireland, Walking on the Pastures of Wonder, with worldwide publication in 2018.
 He died on January 4, 2008.